Environment | Value natural resources

 WBCSD’s TIP framework

-According to the World Business Council for Sustainable Development’s (WBCSD) Tire Industry Project (TIP), the world is projected to generate approximately one billion used tires each year.
-The Group recognizes that reducing the environmental impact of used tires is an important common issue within the tire industry.
+According to the World Business Council for Sustainable Development’s (WBCSD) Tire Industry Project (TIP), the world is on course to generate approximately one billion used tires each year.
+The Group recognizes that reducing the environmental impact of used tires is an important common issue with the entire tire industry.

-The Group has been involved in WBCSD TIP since its first launch in 2006.
+The Group has been involved in WBCSD’s TIP since its launch in 2006.
 As one of the world’s leading tire and rubber companies, the Group is working together with other companies in the industry to create a sustainable world.
-TIP aims to develop an effective management system for end-of-life tires by encouraging related industries and governments to properly process and reduce the environmental impact of end-of-life tires.
-It published a manual and best practices based on a global survey that includes 45 countries covering 84% of the world’s vehicles.
+TIP aims to develop an effective management system for end-of-life tires by encouraging related industries and governments to develop systems for properly processing end-of-life tires and reducing their environmental impact.
+TIP published a manual and examples of best practices based on a global survey that includes 45 countries covering 84% of the world’s vehicles.

 Working with JATMA (Japan)

-Japan Automobile Tire Manufacturers Association (JATMA) and many others in the tire industry are working to reduce and recycle used tires and create a circular economy.
+The Japan Automobile Tire Manufacturers Association (JATMA) and many others in the tire industry are working to reduce the number of used tires, to recycle such tires with the aim of creating a circular economy.
 Specific measures focus on monitoring the state of tire recycling and preventing illegal collection and dumping of used tires.
-According to a JATMA survey, the recycling rate of used tires in Japan was 98% in 2022.
+According to a JATMA survey, the beneficial next use rate of used tires in Japan was 99.2% in 2023.
 Together with JATMA, Bridgestone is committed to continuing to improve this rate and reduce the environmental impact of used tires in Japan.

-As a core member of the U.S. Tire Manufacturers Association (USTMA), Bridgestone Americas is working with USTMA towards a shared vision for the U.S. tire manufacturing industry that can achieve safe and sustainable mobility for the future.
+As a core member of the U.S. Tire Manufacturers Association (USTMA), Bridgestone Americas is working with USTMA toward a shared vision for the U.S. tire manufacturing industry of achieving safe and sustainable mobility for the future.

-That quest involves promoting environmentally and economically sound options for repurposing tires once their on-vehicle use is over in various ways, from construction material to fuel, thereby maximizing the value of used tires and alleviating the environmental impact of tires through responsible end-of-life management.
+That quest involves promoting environmentally and economically sound options for repurposing tires once their on-vehicle use is over in various ways, such as use as construction material to fuel, thereby maximizing the value of used tires and alleviating the environmental impact of tires through responsible end-of-life management.

-USTMA members operate 57 facilities in 17 states, are responsible for more than 291,000 jobs and have an annual economic footprint of 170.6 billion USD.
+USTMA members operate 57 facilities in 17 states, are responsible for more than 291,000 jobs and have an annual economic footprint of US$170.6 billion.

 USTMA | End-of-Life Tire Management